snellm/cutlet/README.md

 Cutlet is a "batteries included" library to make working with XML and JSON in Java simpler.

 - Simple, concise, fluent, type-safe API
-- The same API for XML and JSON, as far as possible given their different capabilities
+- The same API for XML and JSON, as far as possible given their slightly different data models
 - Reading/writing of XML and JSON from/to strings, streams and files
 - Fails fast and provides useful error messages
 - Conversion of common data types (Strings, BigInteger, BigDecimal, LocalDate, DateTime, enums) supporting